Cactus TEFL

 5. What do you do on a CELTA or CertTESOL?

 The overall aim of these courses is for you to become a confident, competent teacher of English.
 Work usually starts around building your language (grammar) awareness, as most of us have problems with this area.
-See the new Cactus online English Language Awareness course for help with this.
+See the Cactus online English Language Awareness course for help with this.

 Through a series of lesson observations, input sessions on aspects of language, learning materials, classroom management and activities, level awareness, teaching for different age groups, you gradually build up your skills.
 These are assessed throughout the course via your performance in your teaching practice (TP), which takes place regularly.
 Your first TP can often come on the second day of the course!
 The key to success is to absorb the new information you are given, synthesize and reproduce it during the practice lessons.
 Much of your spare time is spent preparing lessons, where help and support are frequently available.